-- Met 80% of the establishments in the sample meet the standard. - Met with Conditions Critical and noncritical violations are being properly identified in 80% of the establishments.
+- Met 80% of the establishments in the sample meet the standard. - Met with Conditions Priority, Priority Foundation, and Core violations are being properly identified in 80% of the establishments.
 Approved evaluation report forms are used; however, occasional clerical omissions bring the compliance rate slightly below 80%.
 This indicator will be required to be met at the next scheduled accreditation evaluation.
 Failure to meet this indicator will result in a "Not Met." - Not Met Less than 80% of the establishments in the sample meet the standard.

-- Use an approved computer generated evaluation report writing system. - Use the MDA evaluation report form. - Develop an in-house quality assurance system whereby a supervisor or trainer reviews reports periodically.

-• Do not write phrases on the report such as "OK" and "Corrected at time of evaluation" for critical violations.
-Document the specific action that has been taken to correct the critical violation. (i.e. The turkey left out at room temperature has been discarded.
-All potentially hazardous foods at the cook line will be stored in the prep cooler.)
+- Use an approved computer generated evaluation report writing system. - Use the MDARD evaluation report form. - Develop an in-house quality assurance system whereby a supervisor or trainer reviews reports periodically. - Do not write phrases on the report such as "OK" and "Corrected at time of evaluation" for Priority, Priority Foundation, and Core violations.
+Document the specific action that has been taken to correct the Priority, Priority Foundation, and Core violations.